 Contributor: Partha Chatterjee

-This blog series originally appeared on Markets Media.
+This blog post originally appeared on Markets Media.

 On the road to Dodd-Frank compliance, are you ready?
-In part II of our information management blog series, learn the details of a best practice approach for tackling Dodd-Frank requirements.
+In part III of our information management blog series, learn more about reporting, integration, and how to take the next step.